 Calories in minus Calories out.

-Eat fewer calories than what you are burning and you will drop weight.
+Eat fewer calories (whether by resorting to omad diet or fasting) than what you are burning and you will drop weight.
 To shift the weight loss towards fat loss, fix your macros.

 Aim for 40% Protein and a 60% split of carbs and fats.
 I personally prefer going low carb because I have no problems adjusting to a low carb diet.
 But if you feel lethargic or get brain fog when you go super low carbs, you can even go medium carbs.